Non-US Citizens - Related Links

 Previous Licenses or Instructional Permits

-Non-US citizens should present their Foreign/International License or Identification card to receive a Georgia license or Identification card.
+- Non-US citizens should present their Foreign/International License or Identification card to receive a Georgia license or Identification card.
 Most Foreign licenses or Identification cards will be returned to non-US citizens.
-However, all customers applying for a commercial driver’s license must surrender any previously issued driver’s license, and non-citizen customers who hold driver’s licenses or identification cards issued by any other U.S. state or the District of Columbia must surrender those cards to be eligible for a driver’s license or identification card in Georgia.

 Identity and Lawful Status Requirements

-Non-US citizens are required to present valid immigration documents in person at a Customer Service Center to prove identity and lawful status in the United States.
+- Non-US citizens are required to present valid immigration documents in person at a Customer Service Center to prove identity and lawful status in the United States.
 Original documentation must be submitted each time a service is requested pertaining to a driver’s license or identification card.
 In some cases, one immigration document is sufficient to prove lawful status.
 In others, additional immigration documents are required to prove lawful status.
+Visit Real ID Requirements for more information.

-Note: Original immigration documentation must be submitted each time service is requested pertaining to a driver license or identification card.
+Note: Original immigration documentation must be submitted each time service is requested pertaining to a driver's license or identification card.

 Social Security Number Requirements